clue/reactphp-socks/README.md

 ## Quickstart example

-Once [installed](#install), you can use the following code to create a connection to google.com via a local SOCKS proxy server:
+Once [installed](#install), you can use the following code to create a SOCKS proxy server listening for connections on `localhost:1080`:

 ```php
 $loop = React\EventLoop\Factory::create();